MichaelsPlayground/TalkToYourCreditCardPart7/readme.md

 The app uses the NFC **ReaderMode** to get access to the card.

-There are apps available for each step in my GitHub repository naming shows the step that has the code including this step.
+There are apps available for each step in my GitHub repository - the naming shows the step that has the code including this step.

-This is the app for the general overview, means it is the basic app that has a very limited functionality: it detects the presence of a Credit Card near the device's NFC reader:
+This is the app for the general overview, means it is the basic app that has a very limited functionality: it detects the presence of a Credit Card near the device's NFC reader: **TalkToYourCreditCardPart0**.

 The app is tested on real Android devices running Android versions 5.0.1, 8.0 and 13.

-There are 2 dependencies necessary for the app to run:
+There are 3 dependencies necessary for the app to run:

 build.gradle:
 ```plaintext